mkavulich/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

    Amplitude of random patterns.
 Corresponds to the variable ``sppt`` in ``input.nml``.

 ``SPPT_LOGIT``: (Default: true)
    Limits the SPPT perturbations to between 0 and 2.
-Should be "TRUE"; otherwise the model will crash.
+Should be "True"; otherwise the model will crash.

 ``SPPT_LSCALE``: (Default: 150000)
    Decorrelation spatial scale in meters.